Big Ten power rankings: CBS Sports reveals updated list post-spring

 7. Washington

 Washington is in the middle tier of the Big Ten power rankings here.
-They have a solid roster back, starting with QB Demond Williams Jr. after a wild transfer portal saga.
+The Huskies have a solid roster back, starting with QB Demond Williams Jr. after a wild transfer portal saga.

 Four offensive line starters are back as well, so the protection should be good.
-But they’ll have to replace WR Denzel Boston and a RB group that was deep in 2025.
+But Washington will have to replace WR Denzel Boston and a RB group that was deep in 2025.

 8. Iowa

-Seven Hawkeyes were selected in the NFL Draft so it’s on Kirk Ferentz to replace that talent in 2026.
-There are questions if they can replicate that type of success, so Iowa is in the middle of the Big Ten power rankings.
+Seven Hawkeyes were selected in the NFL Draft, so it’s on Kirk Ferentz to replace that talent in 2026.
+There are questions if Iowa can replicate that type of success, so it is in the middle of the Big Ten power rankings.

-But that seems just about right as it seems they are good for seven to nine wins every year!
-Once again though, they have to figure out QB.
+But that seems just about right, as it seems the Hawkeyes are good for seven to nine wins every year!
+Once again, though, they have to figure out QB.
 It’s a battle between Hank Brown and Jeremy Hecklinsky.

 9. Illinois

 As CBS Sports pointed out, this could be a transition year for Illinois.
-So, they come in at No. 9 in the Big Ten power rankings.
-The offense could look completely different too.
+So, the Illini come in at No. 9 in the Big Ten power rankings.
+The offense could look completely different, too.

 10. Nebraska

-Nerbaska underwent some changes too, with the aforementioned Raiola going to Oregon after starting at QB the last two years.
+Nebaska underwent some changes, too, with the aforementioned Raiola going to Oregon after starting at QB the last two years.
 Anthony Colandrea comes in to replace him.

 Still, Matt Rhule has a solid foundation in Lincoln.
-But to climb the Big Ten power rankings, they’re going to actually have to prove it on the field.
-It’s Year 3, which is the magic year for Rhule, so it’s a wait and see approach.
+But to climb the Big Ten power rankings, the Huskers are going to actually have to prove it on the field.

 CBS Sports reveals updated Big Ten power rankings